jessicah/zwift-publish-events-from-sheets/README.md

+# **NOTICE**: No Longer Supported

+Zwift has changed their event editing UI, rendering this extension obsolete.
+And unfortunately, there is still no bulk upload functionality.

 # Zwift: Publish Events from Google Sheets

 This is a new variation on [Zwift: Edit Events Extension](https://github.com/jessicah/zwift-edit-events-extensions), that pulls data from a published Google Sheet document.